Rosh HaNikra (kibbutz): History

 The kibbutz was established on 6 January 1949 by a gar'in of demobilised Palmach soldiers who moved there from kibbutz Hanita, along with Zionist youth movement members and young Holocaust survivors.

-It was built on the village lands of al-Bassa, which was depopulated in the 1948 Arab–Israeli War.
+It was built near al-Bassa, which was depopulated in the 1948 Arab–Israeli War.

 2023 Israel–Gaza war

 During the Gaza war, northern Israeli border communities, including Rosh HaNikra, faced targeted attacks by Hezbollah and Palestinian factions based in Lebanon, and were evacuated.